About this office

 Working and living in The City, the Hamptons estate agency team of ten members has a wealth of local knowledge combined with sales and lettings experience of over 80 years.

 The City of London, also known as the ‘Square Mile,’ is widely regarded as one of the most uniquely desirable locations to live in the UK, offering the chance to live right in the middle of Europe’s largest city.
 A real hotspot for business, the area has an extremely high concentration of employment.
 Whilst the City of London is an exciting place to live and over half a million people work there, only a paltry 9,000 people live within its boundaries.

-The City and its surrounding areas offer a variety of locations for every taste.
-For those hoping to be a stone's throw from the office, the Square Mile offers many purpose-built developments hidden away down the City's historic streets, lanes and alleys.
+The City and its surrounds offer a variety of locations for every taste.
+For those hoping to be a stone's throw from the office, the Square Mile has many purpose-built developments hidden away down historic streets, lanes, and alleys.
 The River Thames location offers many stunning waterside apartments on both sides of London's famous waterway.
-The Barbican complex provides a tranquil inner-city location with many retro build features to catch the eye.
+The Barbican complex, well known for its Brutalist architecture, provides a tranquil inner-city location.

-As you'd expect, the City of London is extremely well catered for in terms of public transport - there are various tube stations dotted in and around the Square Mile.
-Various buses operate an array of routes through the City, and there's also an abundance of the traditional black cabs that whizz their way around London.
+As you'd expect, the City of London is extremely well catered for in terms of public transport.
+There are various tube stations dotted in and around the Square Mile, rail services, Overground and the prospect of the Elizabeth Line.
+Various buses operate an array of routes through the City and there is also an abundance of the traditional black cabs that whizz their way around London.